On the Coexistence of Stability and Incentive Compatibility in Fractional Matchings: Conclusions and Future Work

 \section{Conclusions and Future Work}

-This paper looks into the design of incentive compatible mechanisms for finding stable fractional matchings.
-We first showed that this is not possible under general settings.
-We then discovered a class of stable matchings instances which have a unique stable fractional matching, namely those satisfying the Conditioned Mutual First Preference ($CMFP$) property.
-We showed that {\em every} mechanism that finds a stable fractional matching is incentive compatible if and only if the input instances are in $CMFP$.
-We presented the first algorithm to compute stable fractional matchings which are not integral.
-The algorithm makes intelligent use of envy-graphs, hitherto unused in the stable matchings literature.
+This paper has looked into the design of incentive compatible mechanisms for finding stable fractional matchings.
+We first showed that this is not possible under unrestricted cardinal utilities, even when we relax the the notion of incentive compatibility up to a half-approximation.
+We then discovered a class of stable matching instances which have a unique stable fractional matching, namely those satisfying the conditional mutual first preference (CMFP) property.
+We showed that {\em every} mechanism that finds a stable fractional matching is incentive compatible if and only if the input instances are in CMFP.
+We presented an algorithm (Algorithm 2) that computes, under strict preferences, stable fractional matchings which are non-integral (to the best of our knowledge, this is the first such algorithm).
+This algorithm makes intelligent use of envy-graphs, hitherto unused in the stable matchings literature.

+We assert that we have settled a few important problems in the topic of co-existence of stability and incentive compatibility in fractional matchings.
+Clearly this does not in anyway settle all the issues in this important topic.
 Our work suggests several interesting directions of future work.
-Firstly, the hardness of finding an optimal manipulation for our algorithm is not clear.
-Another relevant direction of future work would be to find algorithms to find stable fractional matchings and are hard to manipulate.
-Another possibility would be investigating if it is possible to achieve incentive compatibility by relaxing the stability constraint.
-Envy-graphs are an essential tool for the analysis done in this paper.
-An interesting problem is whether the use of envy-graphs can give better approximation algorithms for finding social welfare maximizing stable fractional matchings.
-Finally, it would be important to see if the same results hold without strict preferences.
+Firstly, while our algorithm to find a stable fractional matching does not imply a matching mechanism which is incentive compatible, the hardness of finding a beneficial manipulation for our algorithm is not clear.
+Another relevant direction of future work would be to find algorithms that produce stable fractional matchings and are hard to manipulate.
+One more possibility would be to investigate if it is possible to achieve incentive compatibility by relaxing the stability constraint.

+Envy-graphs are an essential tool for conducting the analysis in this paper.
+An interesting problem is whether the use of envy-graphs can yield better approximation algorithms for finding social welfare maximizing stable fractional matchings.
+Our analysis hinges on the fact that there will always be envy whenever the instance does not have any MFP pairs.
+As a result, an interesting future direction would be to look at envy-free matchings and try and see if there are any incentive compatible mechanisms to find envy-free matchings.